jonathan-fuentes01/brdg-innovation-challenge-2025-team1/README.md

 # BRDG Innovation Challenge - Team 1 - $1750 winner

+Developed by Helen, Adrian, Nancy, Arian, Steven, and Jonathan for BRDG Innovation Challenge 2025

 Our topics for the BRDG Innovation Challenge 2025 was on urban green integration, specifically how to sustain greenery in urban landscapes.
 Our product was Xylobench, a bench model that is able to maintain green life through an automated irrigation system.

 ## How does this system work?